thegrumpys/odop/docs/Help/SpringDesign/spring_oview.md

 available in the documentation sections for the specific spring types and also in the sources listed in the REFERENCES section (above).

-Refer to additional discussion in the sections titled SPRING BASICS (above), NAMES (above and specific spring type sections) and CYCLE LIFE (below).
+Refer to additional discussion in the sections titled Spring Basics (above), NAMES (above and specific spring type sections) and Cycle Life (below).
-Selection of materials (and corresponding material properties) from the ODOP:Spring materials table is covered in the MATERIALS section (next, below) and in the tutorial.
+Selection of materials (and corresponding material properties) from the ODOP:Spring materials table is covered in the Materials section (next, below) and in the tutorial.

-**MATERIALS**
+**Materials**
 Spring wire and bar materials available in the default material table supplied with ODOP:Spring include: